More Than 40 Years Of Positive Solutions In Divorce Proceedings

 Within each of these types are different options as well.
 For example, is it more appropriate to file a fault-based or no-fault divorce?
 A skilled divorce attorney can help you review your unique needs and help you decide which option is best for you.

 You do not have to prepare for a divorce on your own.
-Schedule a consultation with Harry Lewis Co., LPA, to get the assistance of our attorney.
+Schedule a free initial consultation with Harry Lewis Co., LPA, to get the assistance of our Columbus divorce attorney.
 To schedule your initial consultation, call 614-721-6175 or send us an email.